JoeyNT/ISYS463/README.md

 At ENVO, the company takes shoes that are being donated and are destroyed and repurposes/recycles them to create new and affordable shoes; Reducing millions of pounds of waste per year, resulting in a cleaner and ENVO planet.

 <h2 align="left">Market Analysis</h2>
 ENVO is an upcycling shoe brand dedicated to eco-friendliness.
-The company takes footwear donations from customers and transforms them into affordable, everyday sneakers.
+The company takes footwear donations from customers and transforms them into affordable, every day sneakers.
 The company offers socially-conscious consumers peace of mind knowing their purchase not only prevents excess waste but to charities committed to saving the planet.

 At the start of 2020, the COVID-19 lockdown severely harmed economic activity, projected to be "much worse than during the 2008–09 financial crisis," with the shoe industry experiencing a rapid decrease in sales.
 Fortunately, footwear is proving to be a lucrative business once more, but that victory has come at a price.
 Consumer behavior has changed, and while established shoe companies scramble to adjust to a new market, emerging brands (Like ENVO) have a golden opportunity to enter the market.